 - Adapting the patches to a transformer input – In order to move the patches to the dimension which the transformer can work with, we pass them via a trainable linear projection layer that yields a vector for each patch with the dimension that match the transformer.

-- Positional embeddings – Before feeding these vectors to the transformer, in order to retain the information about each patch location in the original image, positional embeddings are added to the linear projection output, which gives us the final patch embeddings for the input image.
+- Positional embeddings – To retain the information about each patch location in the original image, we add positional embeddings to the linear projection output, which gives us the final patch embeddings for the input image.

 After these steps, we have embeddings for the patches which we can pass to the transformer, and from this point the transformer behaves as a regular transformer.
 In addition to the patch embeddings, we also add a special learnable embedding in the beginning of the sequence, and we use the transformer output for that embedding in order to predict the class of the input image.
 So, this token learns to grasp global information about the image.